nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Implementing Linked List/README.md

 ### Implement RemoveLast() Method

 Next, let's implement the method RemoveLast()  int.
 It should remove the last element from the list and move its tail to point to the element before the last.
 It is very similar to the method RemoveFirst().

+### Implement ForEach(Action) Method

+We have a doubly-linked list.
+We can add elements to it.
+But we cannot see what's inside, because the list still does not have a method to traverse its elements (pass through each of them, one by one).

+Now let's define the ForEach(Action<int>) method.
+In programming, such a method is known as a "visitor" pattern.
+It takes as an argument a function (action) to be invoked for each of the elements of the list.

+The algorithm behind this method is simple: start from the head and pass to the next element until the last element is reached (its next element is null).
+A sample implementation is given below: